10 Things You Might Not Know About Soldier Dogs

 My book, Soldier Dogs: The Untold Story of America’s Canine Heroes, was published two weeks ago, and I’m excited that after all the hard work and boots-on-the-ground reporting the book entailed, people are really starting to take notice of these incredible dogs and their handlers.
 The book has received a lot of attention, including a great review in the April 9, 2012, edition of People magazine, and a fun stint for me on The Daily Show.
 (Update: Soldier Dogs is a New York Times Best Seller!)

 This puts a wag in my tail, because I am passionate about these dog teams.
 The more people know about them, the better off the dogs and handlers will be.
 So today I bring my loyal Dogster readers an exclusive look at 10 things you may really want to know about soldier dogs.
 All photos except the plane jumper are of dogs and handlers featured in my book.
 Here’s to our paws-on-the-ground heroes!

-(Note from Dogster HQ: We are currently reading and loving Maria's book and think you'll dig it, too.
+(Note from Dogster HQ: We read and loved Maria's book and think you'll dig it, too.
 Besides getting it at your local bookstore, you can order Soldier Dogs from Amazon, Barnes and Noble, or Indiebound.
 It's even available as an audiobook for all you commuters in the house, at Blackstone Audio.)

 1. Soldier dogs are selected for the military based in part on their love of a ball or a Kong.